 Unity Trust Bank was born out of the simple idea that trade unions wanted a different type of bank – a bank that was concerned with the creation of the common good.
 Bringing together the values of trade unions and the management expertise of The Co-Operative Bank, Unity Trust Limited – as we were then known – was launched on the 1st May 1984.

-- First few years spent developing banking facilities for our trade union shareholders and providing additional services specifically to benefit trade unions and their members through a number of subsidiary businesses
+- The first few years were spent developing banking facilities for our Trade Union shareholders and providing additional services specifically to benefit Trade Unions and their members through a number of subsidiary businesses

-- At the start of the new millennium we began to innovate with services like Internet Banking and a dedicated telephone customer service team
+- At the start of the new millennium Unity continued to innovate with the introduction of an Internet Banking Service, the first of its kind for non-personal banking.

-- We developed a new strategy in 2012 which saw us refocus our approach solely on the social economy, trade unions and wider civil society sectors, and we withdrew from providing services to purely commercial organisations creating no social benefit
+- In 2012, we committed to a new ‘double-bottom line’ strategy which saw us refocus our approach solely on the social economy, trade unions and wider civil society sectors, at the same time withdrew from providing services to purely commercial organisations that create no social benefit.

 Our founding statements are: